subirvarma/GeneralCognitics/_posts/zeno.md

 The photograph in Fig. 1 shows the path several elementary particles as captured in a device called a Bubble Chamber.
 If we focus on the path of any one of these particles, we can see that it consists of a series of white dots.
 These are points where the particle is interacting with the contents of the Bubble Chamber, and so these dots can be regarded as a series of observations that fix the position the particle at successive time instants.
 What is the particle doing at times that are in-between two of the white dots?
 If we go by Newton's Laws of Motion, the particle will be located at a position whose value can be determined exactly since the particle's velocy is also known.
 On the other hand, Quantum Mechanics has a very surprising answer to this question: We cannot have a precise determination of the particle's position while it is in the area in-between area two  observed positions.
 The only way to do would be take another measurement at the precise time, which will result in another white dot along the particle's trajectory.

+When an object traverses a certain distance, we are only observing it at discrete instants of time.
+This is not so obvious when looking at the movement of a macroscopic object like a arrow.
+Newtonian  Mechanics helps us interpret hat happened at the instants in-between two observations.
+Given the mathematical picture of a dense interval of points on the continuum, we can predict the location of the arrow with any amoiunt of precision, at any time instant (even though the arrow was not being observed at that instant).

+But is this what happens in reality?
+Quantum Mechanics tells us that the answer to this question is No!.
+The particle does not exist as aparticle in-between two observations.
+In order to pinpoint its location at a certain time, we actually have to observe it that instant, and we can make successive observations intervals as small as we wish.
+But, there is always a gap between any two observations, since the observations are at most denumerably infinite, i.e., they can never be dense in the sense of the Real Number line.
+Hence the gap leads to an in-between segemnt of space, and the question arises: What is the particle doing while it is in these gaps?
+Quantum Mechanics tells us the following:

+- Newton's Laws do not apply to the particle when it is traversing the gaps between successive observations.
+- The behavior of the particle in those gaps is described by the equations of Quantum Mechanics, specifically the Schrodinger equation.
+This equation does not tell us where the particle is located at a specific instant, but instead gives us probabilties of its location in space.

+This raises the question: Does the paricle move along a dense continuum of points in between observations, as 19th century mathematics would have us beleive?
+Well, something is moving in the continuum (since Schrodinger's equation is a differential equation from calculus, which pre-supposes the continuum), but not what we understand to be a particle.
+Hence the particle cannot be visualized while it is in-between two observations.
+Hence it exists as a particle only at the most countably infinite number of points when it is being observed.

 ![](https://subirvarma.github.io/GeneralCognitics/images/zeno2.png)

 Figure 2